-Enjoy an extended happy hour in the city’s dynamic business core.
+Enjoy happy hour cocktails or coffee in Toronto’s dynamic business core.

 Congratulations!
 You made the deal.
 The presentation was a success.
 Or … maybe you’re just celebrating the fact that you’re a visitor to Toronto and you’re having a wonderful time.